 Dionex Corporation v.
 Eichrom Industries, Inc.

 Represented Eichrom Industries in opposition to Eichrom's trademark "Diphonix."
 Case won.

 Pioneer Hi-Bred International v.
 Holden's Foundation Seeds, Inc.

 Pioneer Hi-Bred International v.
 Advanta USA

-Lin serves as counsel for Monsanto and Bayer defending the Roundup® products-liability litigation.
-Plaintiffs allege personal injuries, including non-Hodgkin’s lymphoma, caused by Roundup® herbicide.
+Represents Monsanto and Bayer defending the Roundup® products liability litigation.
+Plaintiffs allege personal injuries, including non-Hodgkin's lymphoma, caused by Roundup® herbicide.
 The MDL is pending in the Northern District of California, with state-court proceedings pending in Missouri, California, and other states.

 Alpha Therapeutic Corporation Blood Factor Concentrate Litigation

-Defended Alpha in a nation-wide series of lawsuits involving claims of AIDS transmission to hemophiliacs through blood factor concentrate marketed by Alpha and other fractionators and used by hemophiliacs to control bleeding.
-Most recently successfully defended Alpha in a 4 month trial by the family of a deceased hemophiliac.
+Defended Alpha in a nationwide series of lawsuits involving claims of AIDS transmission to hemophiliacs through blood factor concentrate marketed by Alpha and other fractionators and used by hemophiliacs to control bleeding.
+Most recently successfully defended Alpha in a four-month trial by the family of a deceased hemophiliac.

 Macario v.
 Pratt & Whitney Canada